quantumsim/quantumsim/README.md

 to install in 'editable' mode, so that packages are imported from this directory.

+To run the test suite, enter the directory and run py.test:

+    cd quantumsim
+    py.test

+If you do not have pycuda available, GPU related tests will be skipped.

 Usage
 -----

-See ipynb files in the root directory
+See ipynb files in the root directory.

 TODOs